joehahn/cryptocoin-tensorflow-demo/README.md

     ec2-54-245-199-248.us-west-2.compute.amazonaws.com:8888

-12 use Jupyter UI to upload predict_crypto_price.ipynb from desktop, and run it
+12 use Jupyter UI to upload predict_crypto_price.ipynb from this repo on your desktop, and then Run it

 13 monitor GPU usage via:

     watch -n0.1 nvidia-smi

+Note that GPU utilization is only about 15%, and that the notebook's 1 minute execution time was comparable to that obtained on a CPU, sigh...

-14 Note that the LSTM model used here was cribbed from David Sheehan's blog post https://dashee87.github.io/deep%20learning/python/predicting-cryptocurrency-prices-with-deep-learning, which is worth a read.
+14 The LSTM model used here was cribbed from David Sheehan's blog post https://dashee87.github.io/deep%20learning/python/predicting-cryptocurrency-prices-with-deep-learning, which is worth a read.